sethgilbert-git/Average-Joe/README.md

  # dave is using someone elses username, so I set another conditional statement for if he uses her username
 if user_name == "angela_catlady_87":
   print("I know it is you, Dave!
 Go away!")
+# more practive with boolean and conditional statements
+# setting variable values for x and y
+x = 20
+y = 20

+# Write the first if statement here:
+if x == y:
+  print("These numbers are the same")

+# scenario for college credits
+credits = 120

+# if the student has enough credits, then the system prints a message that tehy have enough
+if credits >= 120:
+  print("You have enough credits to graduate!")